 Students today can no longer rely solely on mastery of discipline-based information.
 They need to be able to analyze and evaluate information, solve problems, and communicate effectively.
 Beyond just accumulating facts, they must be able to access, structure, and use information.

 CAE has pioneered the use of performance-based tasks in our Collegiate Learning Assessment to evaluate critical thinking skills of college students.
 CLA+ measures critical thinking, problem solving, scientific and quantitative reasoning, writing, and the ability to critique and make arguments.

 Over 700 institutions—both in the United States and internationally—have used the Collegiate Learning Assessment to benchmark value-added growth in student learning at their college or university compared to other institutions.
 Now with CLA+, new student-level metrics provide guidance to students and data to faculty and administrators for making decisions about grading, scholarships, admission, or placement.

 Institutions can use CLA+ for additional admissions information for college applicants, to evaluate the strengths and weaknesses of entering students.
-Results for graduating seniors may be used as an independent corroboration of the rapid growth competency-based approaches among colleges.
-Graduating seniors can also use their scores to provide potential employers with evidence of their work readiness skills
+Results for graduating seniors may be used as an independent corroboration of the rapid growth of competency-based approaches among colleges.
+Graduating seniors can also use their verified scores to provide potential employers with evidence of their work readiness skills